zanderson3j/dark_arts/README.md

 During a stack overflow, the attacker can write out of bounds of the part of memory holding a variable and into neighboring parts of the stack which may hold addresses, parameters, and variables.
 This gives the attacker control over the entire state of the program since they can rewrite the return address which changes the path that the program takes.

 In order for the attacker to get their code executed during a crash, they need to first determine the state of the crash and what they will have access to; such as, will they be able to overwrite the EIP (instruction pointer) with a stack overflow.
 Next, they need to figure out the offset of the return address so that they know how much data to overflow with and what part of that data will end up in the return address.
-We did this with javascript in a lab because all the major vulnerabilities in the browser are exploited with it.
+We did this with Javascript in a lab because all the major vulnerabilities in the browser are exploited with it.
 Then, the attacker needs to put their shell code into the memory right after where they put the return address.
 Finally, they need to find the address of their shell code in memory.
 Based on where the code is placed, the ESP (stack pointer) register will be pointing right at the location of the shell code.
 This is great, but the attacker needs to use the trampoline technique to get to that address.
 This is where the attacker causes the program to go to a known point in memory that always has the characters ‘ffe4’ which is a ‘jmp esp' instruction.
 This is a little trickery because the instruction there may be part of a longer string since ‘jmp esp’ is not something that should be called.
 This specific exploit won’t work on modern operating systems since it was so abused that it was fixed.
 It is very clever and fun to learn about though, and there are apparently ways around the fix.

 Recently, I have started to learn the systems programming language Rust whose main goal is to be a safer systems language.
 I'm still a beginner, but I wonder how many security issues, such as stack overflows, could be solved with a browser built in Rust.
 I'm sure if it solved anything there would be workarounds, but it seems interesting to think about.

 ###### Attack the Heap

 Another vulnerability is called user after free, and it is an exploit in the heap rather than the stack.
 This consists of an attacker freeing an object, putting their own object in its place, putting their shell code somewhere in memory, and using the object they placed in the freed memory to cause code execution.
-These exploits have been very popular in the past few years in javascript and the browser.
+These exploits have been very popular in the past few years in Javascript and the browser.

 Internet Explorer uses the default process heap.
 The program will get 1 MB of this heap from the VirtualAlloc() due to the requested size.
 The low fragmentation heap in this heap can be used after the 18th call for alloc of the same size.
 It will consist of buckets all of that size.
 It has no coalescing which means that the memory buckets will all stay the same size and be available after being freed.
 This is useful for exploiting use after free vulnerabilities.